— Your Drinking Water —

 make exaggerated, unsupported claims to promote their products.
 You

-are ultimately responsible for
+are ultimately responsible for selecting an effective treatment

 ||Careful selection of water treatment